python-projects-fernando/metricflow/README.md

 </p>

 **Turn your business data into clear insights in seconds.**
-No spreadsheets.
-No complex dashboards.
+No complex dashboards or spreadsheets.
 Just upload a CSV and see what matters.
 **Export reports as PDF or Excel with 1 click.**

 ---